kyma-project/community/sig-and-wg/sig-core/proposals/installer.md

 ## Suggested solution

 - Installer is a component that handles installation, update, and deletion of Helm charts.
-- Installer no longer supports Bash scripts.
+- Installer no longer allows Bash scripts as a method of installing Kyma components.
+Bash scripts used to trigger the installation and prepare the cluster remain unaffected.
 - In order to increase security, Docker container used to run Installer does not feature Bash at all.
 - Installer is provided with a descriptive and comprehensible list of Kyma components, specified in the `kyma-installation` custom resource.
 - The list is declarative.
 It is for the user to decide which components will be installed.